Krulknul/babylon-node-nix/README.md

 * Place the contents in a dedicated directory
 * Install the right version of Java
 * Prepare an environment variable to make sure the dynamic library is used when you run
+* Hope that your system has the right version of glibc
 * Add some additional Java options that are needed to run the node software
 * Run the executable